 Christopher Mohr, General Counsel, Vice President of Intellectual Property, SIIA

-The world is entering what's been called the Fourth Industrial Revolution--and this one is not about the future of machines but the future of human being's relationship's to machines.
-Connectiv is proud to have Johnny Taylor, President and CEO of SHRM, share his vision of the emerging workplace and the future of work.
+The world of work is not what it used to be.
+Workplaces are becoming workspaces and the workforce is becoming agile units of continuous learning – just to remain relevant.
+As the CEO of the world’s largest association dedicated to people and work, Johnny C. Taylor, Jr., has a vision of HR that is anything but traditional.
+The world is entering what's been called the Fourth Industrial Revolution – and this one is not just about the future of artificial intelligence, but the importance of collaboration between humans and machinery.
+Connectiv is proud to have Mr. Taylor, President & CEO of SHRM, share his vision of the emerging workplace and the future of work.

 Johnny Taylor, President and CEO, SHRM-SCP

 B2B is sometimes seen as the dull sibling of B2C.
 The Drum says, screw that!
 Co-founder and CEO Diane Young offers a rapid fire take on how The Drum brings creativity and flair to the game, from tweaking snooty competitors to using AI to break new ground to making a live audience part of the editorial process.

 Diane Young, Co-founder and CEO, The Drum